 Service Providers

-Metadata for a Service Provider SHOULD contain at least one service entity category attribute [EntCat] that has been defined in [Eid2EntCat] identifying a service entity category of the provided service, identifying its needs in relation to identity services.
+The <mdattr:EntityAttributes> element of a Service Provider’s entity descriptor SHOULD contain one entity category attribute [EntCat] that holds at least one attribute value representing a service entity category as defined in [Eid2EntCat], identifying the Service Provider needs in relation to identity services.

-The example below illustrates how an entity declares the entity category http://id.elegnamnden.se/ec/1.0/loa3-pnr in its metadata.
+The example below illustrates how an entity declares the service entity category identifier http://id.elegnamnden.se/ec/1.0/loa3-pnr in its metadata.

 ...